kvalle/blog/posts/soapui-less-painful.md

----
-date: 2012-03-07
-title: Making SoapUI a bit less painful
-description: "SoapUI is a horrible tool.
-Unfortunately it's the best one we have.
-Learn a few useful shortcuts which will make your life a bit less painful while working with it."
----

 # Making SoapUI a bit less painful

 At work, one of the applications I work with is talking to other systems using web services.